mendix/MxPushNotifications/README.md

 <img src="assets/images/gcm-step5.png"/>

 Then, press the "Create API key" button.

 <img src="assets/images/gcm-step5b.png"/>

 ### Step 6 - Setup Mendix app

 Open up your application in Mendix and login as an Admin, so that you can see the menu option "Google admin".
 Enter the **project number** into the sender ID field and the API key into the API field.
-You can find it in your Google project's Project Information pane ( ⁝ utilities menu).
+You can find it in your Google project's Project Information pane ( ⁝ utilities menu on the top right).

 <img src="assets/images/gcm-step6.PNG"/>
 <img src="assets/images/gcm-step6b.png"/>